jadsonsantos/jadsonsantos/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JavaScript ES6
+- 🌱 I’m currently learning JavaScript ES6 and Reactjs

 <table>